COMBINE-lab/extended-single-cell-best-practices/jupyter-book/introduction/raw_data_processing.md

 ### Preparation

 Before we start, we create a conda environment in the terminal and install the required package. `Simpleaf` depends on [`alevin-fry`](https://alevin-fry.readthedocs.io/en/latest/), [`salmon`](https://salmon.readthedocs.io/en/latest/) and [`pyroe`](https://github.com/COMBINE-lab/pyroe).
 They are all available on `bioconda` and will be automatically installed when installing `simpleaf`.
-If conda is not an option to you, see the [simpleaf tutorial](https://combine-lab.github.io/alevin-fry-tutorials/2023/simpleaf-piscem/) for more options!
+If conda is not an option to you or you want to know more advanced usages, check the [simpleaf tutorial](https://combine-lab.github.io/alevin-fry-tutorials/2023/simpleaf-piscem/)!

 ```bash
 conda create -n af -y -c conda-forge -c bioconda simpleaf